EvanVamprine/home-assistant.io/source/_docs/energy/water.markdown

 description: "Learn how to add information about your water usage to Home Assistant home energy management."
 ---

-Home Assistant allows you to track your water usage in the home energy management too.
+Home Assistant allows you to track your water usage in the home energy management tool.

 Although water is not strictly "energy", it is still a valuable resource to track and monitor as it is often tightly coupled with energy usage (like gas).
 Additionally, it can help you reduce your ecological footprint by using less water.